paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Pub.
 L. 116–283, § 2811(a)(1)(B)(i), substituted “covered housing units” for “housing under subchapter IV and this subchapter” in introductory provisions.

 #### Notification of Designation
 Pub.
 L. 116–92, div.
 B, title XXX, § 3012(b), Dec.
 20, 2019, 133 Stat.
 1921, provided that: “Not later than 60 days after the date of the enactment of this Act [Dec.
-20, 2019], the Secretary of Defense shall notify the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] of the official of the Department of Defense designated as Chief Housing Officer under section 2890a [now 2851a] of title 10, United States Code, as added by subsection (a).
+20, 2019], the Secretary of Defense shall notify the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] of the official of the Department of Defense designated as Chief Housing Officer under [section 2890a of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2890a) [now [10 U.S.C.
+2851a](./chapter-169-military-construction-and-military-family-housing.md#section-2851a)], United States Code, as added by subsection (a).
 Any time the designation of Chief Housing Officer changes, the Secretary of Defense shall update the notification of the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] within 30 days after the new designation.”

 <a id="section-2852"></a>